Pursue What Matters

 It’s spring!
-The ground is beginning to thaw The weather’s slowly warming and the bugs are starting to bloom on the trees.
+The ground is beginning to thaw The weather’s slowly warming and the buds are starting to bloom on the trees.
 It must be time for spring cleaning.
-Well, today I’m going to help you do a different kind of spring cleaning of your mind.
+Well, today I’m going to help you do a different kind of spring cleaning, of your mind.
 Let’s clear out some cobwebs, shall we?

 Dr. Melissa Smith 0:20